reinielc20/infs605-assignment2/README.md

 ## Screenshots

 Include screenshots or screen recordings as you compose, run and test the system.
 Especially capture any errors you encounter and note how you resolved them.

+## Troubleshooting containers

+If you have trouble stoppong containers with docker-compose-down then you might have some permission errors if you are running as admin from root and the container network endpoints are running with local users.
+Docker refusing to kill a container.
+It usually happens because:
+- The Docker daemon is running as root, but your user doesn’t have the right privileges.
+- The container is in a bad / zombie state (hung process inside).
+- You’re in a VM (VirtualBox Ubuntu) and Docker sometimes glitches with cgroups.

+1. Use sudo (superuser do)
+sudo docker stop assignment_frontend_1 sudo docker rm assignment_frontend_1

+2. Force kill
+sudo docker rm -f assignment_frontend_1

+3. Kill via container process ID (PID)
+Find the process PID:
+sudo docker inspect -f '{{.State.Pid}}' assignment_frontend_1
+Then kill it manually:
+sudo kill -9 <pid>

+Find any other container service IDs and repeat the above: ps aux | grep containerd-shim

+4. Restart the entire Docker service sudo systemctl restart docker

+5. Delete the entire virtual machine and reboot
+After cleanup
+docker ps -a   # should be empty docker-compose up -d --build